siemens/gencmpclient/README.md

 # generic CMP client

-This is the code repository for the generic CMP client library with associated CLI-based demo/test client and documentation.
+This is a generic CMP client library with high-level API and associated CLI-based demo client, tests, and documentation.

 ## Purpose